 We also lose the warmth, tone and context that comes with a direct interaction not transferred through an email or text exchange; that’s why it’s never a good idea to discuss anything important, particularly with your partner, over email or text.

-When stress is ongoing or daily and not just every once in a while, the adrenal glands focus the resources required (including estrogen) on making cortisol, resulting in hormonal imbalance.
+When stress is chronic, not just every once in a while, the adrenal glands focus the resources required (including estrogen) on making cortisol, resulting in hormonal imbalance.
 In addition, too much cortisol can damage healthy tissues.
-When the adrenals become totally burned out from this repetitive process, adrenal exhaustion and serious health concerns may result.
+Eventually, the adrenals become totally burned out from this repetitive process and adrenal exhaustion and serious health concerns may result.